jm-begon/progressmonitor/README.md

 How to contribute?
 ------------------

-To contribute, fork the library, make your improvement and send back a pull request.
+To contribute, fork the library, make your improvements and send back a pull request.